RandomKiddo/KapitzaPendulumAnalysis/README.md

 >[!Note]
-> Current version is $\alpha$ 1.20.
-This is still incomplete and work is ongoing.
+> Current version is $\beta$ 1.0.
+The main body of the work is *completed*, but some minor adjustments and additions may be made.

 ___